 - Work Small but Think Big.
 The Chinese world for being careful is “shao hsin” – which literally translates to “small heart.”
 To concentrate down.
 To work small.
 So when I hear the word “small business” – I don’t think about the size of the revenues or the number of employees, I think of a venture that should carefully focus on what really matters – what I’ve called the “Swing Thoughts for Entrepreneurs”.
 But at the same time, they shouldn’t give up the possibility of making it big… perhaps using leverage multipliers like franchising or distribution partnerships.
 Always remember Audrey Hepburn’s quote – “Nothing is impossible, the word itself says ‘I’m possible’!”

 - Creativity is like a Muscle.
-Creativity is like any other human skill, like learning to speak another language or to play the piano.
+Creativity is like any other human skill, like learning to speak German or to play the piano.
 And because of the structure of the human brain, it requires about 5,000 hours for the brain to master that skill.
 Highly creative people generally have put thousands of hours into exercising that mental muscle, and it’s something all small business owners should make time to do as well.
 This is what can make innovation sustainable and successes repeatable for any venture, no matter how small or underfunded.
 In the Agile Innovation book, the authors recommend doing “innospectives” at regular intervals, so the team can reflect on how to innovate better over time.

 - The Secret of Great Success.
 It’s not plastics… it’s ethnography, the systematic study of unarticulated, tacit human needs.
 This is the key to reaching deep simplicity for your products and services.
 And this means you need to learn how to ask the right questions and begin to become aware of blind spots.
 My favorite quote from the book is “The secret of Agile Innovation is the art of seeing things that are broken even when others think they’re fine.
 This is the ability to see major opportunities that are hidden in plain sight.”